-A miniature Dachshund can make a warm, furry, little friend that can irritate you to no end, but also make you smile.
+A miniature Dachshund is a smart, curious, little friend that is sure to make you laugh.
 Here are some of the breed’s characteristics that help make a miniature Dachshund the perfect companion.

 Dachshunds are Fun and Filled with Energy

 The mighty Miniature Dachshund usually weighs less than eleven pounds and are about five to six inches tall.
 Their little bodies are filled with seemingly inexhaustible energy.
 Knowing how to expend that energy will make for an even happier dog.
 Getting in the habit of going for walks and playing games like watching them push a lightweight ball around in the yard with their nose is great fun for everyone.
 Engaging them with canine enrichment activities and investing in a few awesome interactive toys will help channel that boundless Dachshund energy.

 A Little History